 Are we sure these will solve the carbon buildup problem?
 NO!
 But we like our heater so much (when it works) that we’re willing to give it a try!

-We ordered these from a Webasto dealer (Webasto Dealer Locator):
+Order these from a local Webasto dealer (Webasto Dealer Locator) or from Amazon:

-- A new set of gasket (don’t attempt to re-use the same gasket!)
+- A new set of gasket (Do NOT re-use the same gasket!)

 - Webasto Air Top 2000 STC Workshop Manual

 - Webasto Air Top 2000 ST Workshop Manual

 - This video made by TechWebasto: (this video is pretty much all you need, MAKE SURE TO WATCH IT)

 First things first, get that faulty Webasto heater out of the van.
 Since we installed it ourselves, we figured how to remove it: https://faroutride.com/air-heater-installation/